Nic Dalton: Early bands

 Nic Dalton was born on 14 November 1964 in Canberra, Australian Capital Territory.
 He showed an interest in music in his pre-teens and started an informal group with Charlie Owen.
 One of Dalton's early bands was Girls With Money.
 He was in a folk-pop group, Get Set Go, with Anthony Hayes (later known as Stevie Plunder) and a pair of sisters, Jenny and Suzie Higgie.
 Suzie later recalled "down at Commonwealth Park there used to be a tunnel with a power point ...
 My first band with Nic Dalton and Stevie Plunder...we wrote most of our songs down there".

 In January 1984 Dalton on bass guitar and vocals, Plunder on guitar and vocals, and Elmo Reed on drums started the Plunderers.
 In May 1984, Get Set Go split up and the newly-formed Plunderers asked Lindsay Dunbar to join on drums.
-The was also a line up that included David Branson on violin and Jacquie Martin on saxophone.
+There was also a line up that included David Branson on violin and Jacquie Martin on saxophone.
 In December 1984, Dunbar left and the group went into hiatus while Dalton and Hayes joined cover band, the Gadflys, for six months.
 The line-up was Dalton on bass guitar, Hayes on guitar, Mick Moriarity on guitar and vocals, his brother Phil Moriarty on clarinet, and Pete Velzen on drums.

 In June 1985 Dalton, Velzen and Plunder left the Gadflys and revived the Plunderers.
 In October of that year they issued a single, "Into The Ice"/"Strange Affection".
 The group relocated to Melbourne late that year when Andy Lewis joined on keyboards, guitar and harmonies.
 They moved to Sydney in July 1986.
 Lewis left the band in 1987.
 In January 1989 Velzen was replaced by Geoff Milne (ex-Eastern Dark) on drums.
 The trio also played gigs and released records as Hippy Dribble and Captain Denim.
 In 1987 Dalton's parents opened a book store, Dalton's Books, in Glebe, Sydney.
 In late 1989 Dalton and his friend, Miles Ferguson, took over the store, renamed it as Half a Cow and expanded its stock list to include comics, records and T-shirts.

 In 1990 Dalton and Ferguson founded a record label, Half a Cow.
 In 1990 Robyn St Clare, the bass guitarist for the Hummingbirds took leave from that band during her pregnancy, and Dalton filled in during their tour of Australia supporting visiting American band, the Lemonheads.
 Lemonheads' lead singer, Evan Dando, formed a friendship and musical collaboration with Dalton and his Sneeze bandmate Tom Morgan, and the results of Dando and Morgan's song writing collaboration contributed two songs to the Lemonheads' 1992 album, It's a Shame about Ray and formed much of the Lemonheads' 1993 album, Come on Feel the Lemonheads.